E-Commerce

 1: Technical Infrastructure

-However, the need for local hosting—or geo-based server load balancing—can be quite high in other international markets.
+The need for local hosting—or geo-based server load balancing—can be quite high in other international markets.
 Content Delivery Networks (CDNs) and geo-load balanced servers are often used by companies to improve domestic site speed or reliability, when delivering their primary-market site content (often in English) to core customers.
-However, in international markets, CDNs have the added benefit of making it easy to “play nice” with a country’s laws.
-Finding a solution or turn-key vendor that provides dedicated IT resources and geo-load balancing, when appropriate, is imperative.
-Geo-load balancing directs a client request to the service node that is [geographically] closest to the client, or to the node with the most capacity.

 Finding a solution or turn-key vendor that provides dedicated IT resources and geo-load balancing, when appropriate, is imperative.

 The result?
-As Ashley Erumsely , Senior Direcor of Solutions Engineering for MotionPoint, explains: “The system functions at optimum speed, which is great.
+As Ashley Erumsele , Senior Direcor of Solutions Engineering for MotionPoint, explains: “The system functions at optimum speed, which is great.
 But there’s also an ongoing component to this.
 Observation and care over time can help identify optimizations to ensure load time is decreased, and site functionality remains intact.”

 2: Logistics / Geopolitical Status